RanvierMUD/ranviermud/docs/dialogue.md

 `say`: The string the player will see.
 No say or action property will throw an error.
 `action`: A function determining what the NPC will do.
 This function will be passed the npc, the player who triggered the initial dialogue, the player manager, the rooms manager, and [maybe?] the arg
 `delay`: The amount of time that the NPC will wait before moving on to their next line or action, in milliseconds.
 Defaults to 1000 ms, or one second.

+Before each blurb, the npc checks to see if the player who triggered the dialogue is still in the same room.
+If they are not, the dialogue process ends.

 ### Priority